munaciella/events-platform/README.md

 ## Environment Variables

 The environment variables used in this project are sensitive and should be kept secure.
 For testing purposes, these variables have been restricted to specific sites and have limited validity.
-Ensure to rotate or replace them as necessary in a production environment.
+These will be rotated and replaced as necessary in a production environment.

 ## Notes on Credentials

 The provided credentials are for testing purposes only.
 They are time-limited and restricted to specific sites.
-It is essential to replace them with production credentials in a live environment and ensure they are secured appropriately.
+It is essential that they will be replaced with production credentials in a live environment and ensure they are secured appropriately.

 ## Known Issues